CodingDino/Portfolio/README.txt

-Sarah Herzog - Online Portfolio
+﻿Sarah Herzog - Online Portfolio

 Hello there!
 I'm Sarah, and I'm a game programmer.
 I'm sometimes known around the internet as Jiyambi.
 I'm originally from the USA, but am currently pursuing a masters degree in Computer Games Technology from University of Abertay, Dundee, in Scotland.
 I've had a quite colorful journey into the world of game development, with brief stops in the fields of chemical engineering, education, and information technology along the way.
 I've had a massive variety of experiences in my young life, and I'd love to bring my wealth of life experiences to bear working on games!